likeich/quran.sh/_issues/trinity.md

 1. The Quran describes the Trinity as Allah, Jesus, and Mary, which is not the Christian belief.
 2. The Trinity is the essential doctrine of Christianity, and the Quran's misrepresentation of it is a significant error.
 3. The Quran does not, in a single example, describe the Christian doctrine of the Trinity correctly as Father, Son, and Holy Spirit.
-4. The author of the Quran was not familiar with orthodox Christian beliefs and misunderstood the Trinity.
-5. Early commentaries on the Quran interpret these ayah as describing the Trinity as Allah, Jesus, and Mary.
+4. Early commentaries on the Quran interpret these verses as describing the Trinity as Allah, Jesus, and Mary.

 ## Introduction